Raspberry Pi Camera time lapse

 In the terminal, type:

-shows your current location in the file system./home/pi/timelapse_project
+pwdpwdshows your current location in the file system.- You should see something like

-is a simple text editor in the terminal.
-Paste this content:
+nano config.yamlnanois a simple text editor in the terminal.

 camera: